 In Arizona, it's found also in the Mojave Desert and the western regions of the Sonoran Desert.
 Rosy boas are also found on some offshore islands.

-It inhabits anywhere from the low desert basins up to 6000 ft high mountain slopes, and can be found in coastal desert canyons, near-desert and desert slopes, rocky shrubland, creek beds, boulder strewn hillsides.
+It inhabits anywhere from the low desert basins up to 6000 ft high mountain slopes and can be found in coastal desert canyons, near-desert and desert slopes, rocky shrubland, creek beds, boulder-strewn hillsides.

 Rosy boas seem to prefer habitats near water sources, but are not restricted to those areas and are rarely found far from rock cover.
 Rosy boas will spend most of their life concealed in rocky crevices, beneath rocks or in abandoned animal burrows, protected from predators and temperature extremes.

 Their activity patterns are dependent on weather, in the hot summer months, rosy boas will hunt primarily in the evening and night time, while in the more moderate temperatures it may forage almost any time of day.
-In most of the rosy boa range the winter is too cold and they enter a dormant state called brumation, similar to hibernation of mammals.
+In most of the rosy boa range, the winter is too cold and they enter a dormant state called brumation, similar to hibernation of mammals.

-The rosy boa is one of the smallest member of the family Boidae, an adult rosy boa measures only 1/10 of the length of the family's largest member, the green anaconda (Eunectes murinus).
+The rosy boa is one of the smallest members of the family Boidae, an adult rosy boa measures only 1/10 of the length of the family's largest member, the green anaconda (Eunectes murinus).
 These small and very attractive snakes normally reach a length of 17 to 44 inches (43 to 112 cm), with females being somewhat larger than males.

 An adult rosy boa as a fairly stocky and powerful, muscled body the diameter of a golf ball with smooth scales.
 They have a stubby short and tapered tail with a blunt tip, that is also slightly prehensile.

 The head is elongated and only slightly broader then the neck covered with small scales, it has small eyes with vertical elliptical pupils.